patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 The model of the monolithic application is dead.
 It may be tempting to put your whole business on one web application but when an enterprise runs an application at scale, there are dozens of supporting applications that ensure reliability, applications which meter the availability, application code which deploys highly customized pipeline steps and standards, especially in the financial industry.
 At Enterprise scales, the pipeline or workflow steps have a Check to Action Ratio(CtAR) of probably 1 to 20.
 This means we'll have about 20 checks, tests, tracking, metering, or logging steps to one step which actually makes a change like `kubectl` or `cf push`.
 And that's just deployment.

 To illustrate this dimension further there's disaster recovery, durability, maintenance, ops and reporting all done as part of Continuous Deployment Standards.
+Therefore, each application is an ecosystem of standards and reporting.

-Add to that that an a company is often now an entire ecosystem of applications, this is especially true for Internet of Things companies, for example.
+Add to that that a company is often now an entire ecosystem of applications which work together, this is especially true for Internet of Things companies, for example.
+Some of these operations may have even been made auxiliary by leveraging some serverless functions, triggers, or webhooks.

 Consider, for a moment, a vehicle insurance claim made on behalf of a driver by their spouse, the processing workflow of the claim might look like this: